marionettejs/backbone.marionette/docs/basics.md

 In almost every instance where we can set a value, we can also assign a function to figure out the value at runtime.
-In this case, Marionette will run the function on instantiating and use the returned value:
+In this case, Marionette will run the function on instantiation and use the returned value:

 ```javascript
 var Mn = require('backbone.marionette');